A zero-emissions shire

 We're looking for new opportunities

-We're making changes moving forward
+We've made changes moving forward

 • When procuring major plant equipment, we'll be looking at higher emission controls and improved fuel efficiency